Tickhill Psalter

-The Tickhill Psalter is a fourteenth-century illuminated manuscript.
-The psalter is illustrated with scenes from the life of King David, and is now kept in the New York Public Library.
+The Tickhill Psalter is a fourteenth-century English Gothic illuminated manuscript.
+The psalter is an intricately illustrated but unfinished book meant for use in Augustinian worship.
+It is decorated with various biblical scenes, many from the life of King David, and is now kept in the New York Public Library.

+This Psalter contains three sections, each written and illuminated in various stages of completion.
+The sections are divided into a preface by Peter Lombard, the Psalms, and the Twelve Canticles including the Litany of Saints and the Nine Collects.

 History

 Created in circa 1310, the manuscript was originally part of the library of the Worksop Priory in Nottinghamshire, but is now kept in the New York Public Library.
 The name most likely derives from the fact that it was produced by the Worksop prior John de Tickhill, who likely came from the nearby South Yorkshire town of Tickhill.

-In 1943, Donald Drew Egbert was awarded the fourth-ever Haskins Medal by the Medieval Academy of America for his book on the Tickhill Psalter titled The Tickhill Psalter and Related Manuscripts, which was published by the New York Public Library.
-Dorothy Miner reviewed the publication in the American Journal of Archaeology in that year.
+The Psalter is sometimes referred to as the Tikyll Psalter or Tickytt Psalter, due to a spelling issue on the title bindings that were redone under the Library of Lothian.

+This Psalter is unique because the chief illuminator/ scribe's name and area of origin for the manuscript is known, unlike most other English Gothic illuminations, because of an Inscription written on the first folio.